sabatinim/sabatinim.github.io/_posts/2020-08-21-building-blocks-and-composition-2n-round.md

 export const printableMovie: (r: Rental) => PrintableMovie =
     printableMovieWith(calculateMoviePrice);
 ```
-This module is quite generic.
-I implemented a **PrintableMovie** data type in order to represent something that should be printed.
+This module is designed to be generic.
+It defines a PrintableMovie data type for items that need to be printed.
+It also includes two functions:

+1) **printableMovie** transforms a Rental into a **PrintableMovie**.
-I also implemented two function, the **printableMovieWith** is a function that wants the price calculation function as currying and **printableMovie** that is responsible to transform a Rental into a PrintableMovie.
+2) **printableMovieWith** takes a price calculation function as input and prints the price with a precision of two digits.

-This is the contact point between pricing module and receipt module.
+This serves as a contract between the pricing module and the receipt module.
+Defining this contract using functions allows us to test pricing and receipt modules as separate black boxes.

-Is very useful to have this decoupling because we could test pricing and receipt like they're two black box (for example inject a price function as stub and testing only the templating).

-At this point we have to generalise the print receipt function like:
+With this foundation, we can now generalize the print receipt function:

 ``` typescript
 export const genericReceipt =